hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_exploring__7a578961-dd71-40d5-83d9-07b59a895d39-0_1.content.md

 ## Why Choose Our Space Background?

 Our space background is not just a beautiful addition to your device; it also serves as a reminder of the vastness and wonder of the universe.
-Every time you look at your screen, you can imagine yourself as the astronaut, discovering new worlds and encountering extraterrestrial life.
+Every time you look at your screen, you can imagine yourself as the astronaut, discovering new worlds and encountering Ex<wbr>tra<wbr>terre<wbr>strial life.
 Moreover, our background is:

 -   High-quality and high-resolution, ensuring that every detail is crisp and clear
 -   Compatible with various devices, including desktops, laptops, tablets, and smartphones